THE CHALLENGE – SHELTER THAN CAN GROW WITH THE AIRPORT

 OUR SOLUTION – FLEXIBLE DESIGN THAT CAN BE EASILY RE-DEPLOYED

 Since 1995, spectacular Structurflex tensile membrane structures have been a feature of Auckland International Airport, serving to provide shelter as well as architectural merit.
-Initially, our work involved the design and installation of two vertical PVC membrane structures to accentuate the main terminal entrance.
+Initially, our work involved the design and installation of two vertical coated PES membrane structures to accentuate the main terminal entrance.
 Later, as the airport has grown, existing tension membranes have been relocated and mixed in with newly designed membranes.
 Because of the fabric’s longevity, there is no visible evidence to show where existing and new fabric connects.
 The flexibility of tensile membranes and ingenuity of our design team contribute equally to protecting the airport’s significant investment in fabric structures.

 Auckland, New Zealand

 Major international airport displays a stylish welcome